sebastiancrossa/hyperr/README.md

 # Hyperr

 An online hypebeast store.
-Built with React, Yoga, Grapqhl and Prisma.
+Built with React, Apollo, Yoga and Prisma.